Best Business Debt Consolidation Loans in 2025

 5. Apply for a loan

 Once you’ve landed on the loan offer that works best for you, it’s time to officially apply for the loan.
-Online lenders will usually allow you to apply via a simple online application form.
-However, more traditional financial institutions, like banks or credit unions, may require you to visit a branch in person.
+Online lenders will usually allow you to apply via a simple online application, but banks or credit unions may require you to visit a branch in person.

-Some lenders may offer access to an account representative who can help you pull your loan application together.
-But, if your lender doesn’t, consider bringing your application to your local Small Business Development Center (SBDC) for assistance.
+Some lenders have account representatives who can help you pull your loan application together.
+If your lender doesn’t, consider bringing your application to your local Small Business Development Center (SBDC) for assistance.

 6. Close on the loan

 As soon as your application has been approved, you’ll receive a copy of your loan agreement.
-Be sure to read over this document carefully so that you understand all the terms and conditions clearly before signing on the dotted line.
+Read over this document carefully so that you understand all the terms and conditions clearly before signing on the dotted line.

 Don’t be afraid to reach out to your lender if you have questions about any loan terms.